How to prepare for a hurricane/tropical cyclone/typhoon.

 - Remain in your safe location until authorities state it is safe to leave, especially if you want to return to an area that had been evacuated.

 - Limit driving.
-Streets will be strewn with debris - and possibly downed power lines - and authorities will be working on clean up, restoring power, and other safety issues.
+Streets will be strewn with debris - and possibly downed power lines - and authorities working on clean up, restoring power, and other safety issues will need priority on roads.
 Avoid flooded roads and waterways (see iJET's Advice Sheet on flooding).

 - Do not drink or prepare food with tap water - unless you boil it first - until local officials have declared the water supply clean and safe.